WPI-AIM/dvrk_dynamics_identification/README.md

 * [FloBaRoID](https://github.com/kjyv/FloBaRoID)

 ## Some problems
 When I was using PyOpt, I found some problems with it.
-In pySLSQP.py file, these changes should be done.
+In pySLSQP.py file, these changes should be done to make it work.
 ```
 gg = numpy.zeros([la], numpy.float) ==> gg = numpy.zeros(la, numpy.float)